zalando/expan/docs/contributing.rst

 1. :code:`bumpversion (patch|minor)`
 2. :code:`make docs`
 3. :code:`git add CHANGELOG.*`
-4. :code:`git commit -m "updated changelog"`
+4. :code:`git commit -m "update changelog"`
+5. :code:`git push`
-5. :code:`git push --follow-tags`
+6. :code:`git push --tags`

 You can then check if the triggered Travis CI job is tagged (the name should be eg. 'v1.2.3' instead of 'master').

 Note that it has a flaw that changelog generator will not put the changes of the current release, because it reads the commit messages from git remote.

-TODO: One solution could be to discard the automatic changelog generator and manually write the changelog before step 1, and then config `make docs` to use this changelog file.
+ToDo: One solution could be to discard the automatic changelog generator and manually write the changelog before step 1, and then config `make docs` to use this changelog file.